YOUR RESEARCH, YOUR ARCHIVES

 2012.3.24 Wyman C. Lowe, April 1985– His former residences and law practice; Education; Hazing at Mercer University; Church affiliation; Dr. George Sparks, founder of Georgia State College; Political career 1947, candidate for 5th district; Congress, ran against Jas.
 C. Davis; County unit system in effect until 1964; Reviews each Democratic primary election through 1974 for Congress; Watergate in 1974; Ran on Republican ticket; Two party system in Georgia; Disqualified as candidate in 1982 – no basis given; Election fraud claim in 1979; Incident brought on by fraud; Attempts to block his contesting the election; Westbury vs Sanders decision did away with the county unit voting system; Military experience, 1941 and Ft.
 McPherson; Duty in the Pentagon, civic affairs and the American Legion

 2012.3.25 Mathis dairy, October 1986- Introductions by Jack Mathis, Betty, father R.L.
 Mathis Sr., mother Cookie (nee Cook); Slide presentation on the business of milking; First milk bottle; Cows milked in the pasture; Reason for pasteurized milk=refrigeration; Springs kept milk cold; Certified dairies with certified milk 1928; 1912-1914-methods of sanitation; Great grandfather T.W.
-Stephens and Bob; Came to DeKalb County before 1922; Lloyd’s mother bought 5 cows from his father-in-law to begin; Anecdotes and family photos; Slides on dairying in DeKalb County by Dept. of Commerce and Agriculture; Photos of county fair at SW DeKalb High School; 1st milking machines described by Mr. Mathis (1918); Fire at the dairy and telephones and communications; Workers at the dairy like Herman Parker; 7 days a week-Milked and delivered milk; Bottle filters; Lighting in the dairy barns; First met his wife in Canton, GA; Milk delivery and competition; Boy Scouts and Tours; How the Mathis cow got its name; Public relations stunts; Photos of present (1986) plant; End of slides – getting a cow ready to be milked; 213 dairies around Atlanta and milk inspectors; Milk from the cow to the bottle-deliveries; Travelling to Wisconsin and bringing home dairy cattle 1921; Onion and bitterweed problems with cows’ milk; Remodeling the house in 1937
+Stephens and Bob; Came to DeKalb County before 1922; Lloyd’s mother bought 5 cows from his father-in-law to begin; Anecdotes and family photos; Slides on dairying in DeKalb County by Dept. of Commerce and Agriculture; Photos of county fair at Southwest DeKalb High School; 1st milking machines described by Mr. Mathis (1918); Fire at the dairy and telephones and communications; Workers at the dairy like Herman Parker; 7 days a week-Milked and delivered milk; Bottle filters; Lighting in the dairy barns; First met his wife in Canton, GA; Milk delivery and competition; Boy Scouts and Tours; How the Mathis cow got its name; Public relations stunts; Photos of present (1986) plant; End of slides – getting a cow ready to be milked; 213 dairies around Atlanta and milk inspectors; Milk from the cow to the bottle-deliveries; Travelling to Wisconsin and bringing home dairy cattle 1921; Onion and bitterweed problems with cows’ milk; Remodeling the house in 1937

-2012.3.26 Steffen Thomas, November 1986 Story of learning English and giving first speech; Received a medal from State of Georgia for Art; Unveiling of Henry Grady Sculpture which he designed-ties in with the story about the medal; He was art supervisor of the National Youth Administration when he moved to DeKalb County; Building a house in Stone Mountain; Reads a poem about his house; Talking about when he first arrived in USA and West Palm Beach, Florida; Touring the US and his first job and his memories; Audience questions: his life and some stories of teaching lessons to students, and his house
+2012.3.26 Steffen Thomas, November 1986– Story of learning English and giving first speech; Received a medal from State of Georgia for Art; Unveiling of Henry Grady sculpture which he designed-ties in with the story about the medal; He was art supervisor of the National Youth Administration when he moved to DeKalb County; Building a house in Stone Mountain; Reads a poem about his house; Talking about when he first arrived in USA and West Palm Beach, Florida; Touring the US and his first job and his memories; Audience questions: his life and some stories of teaching lessons to students, and his house

 2012.3.27 Commander Bennie Wilkens , January 1987– Decatur Police Department